ervalvola/theRock_v1.js/README.md

 # theRock_v1.js

-Simple API wrapper for the v1 API of <a href="https://www.therocktrading.com">www.therocktrading.com</a>.
+Unofficial API wrapper for the v1 API of <a href="https://www.therocktrading.com">www.therocktrading.com</a>.
 Refer to the <a href="https://api.therocktrading.com/doc/v1/index.html">official documentation</a> for an explanation of each api call.

 Tips are very much appreciated: 18s8sDkWsnp9F91CaGpb8o4SoRKT351iRW